digitaldonkey/ethereum/Readme.md

 **TLDR; Quick set-up**

+* Add Web3js to the "repositories" section of your root `composer.json` (see "Add the following to the repositories section..."  below)
 * Run `composer install` to get all required dependencies
 * Make sure Drupal has a Ethereum Node to read from by configuring *Configure Ethereum connection* (/admin/config/ethereum/network). **Saving the form settings** will validate the current settings and let you know if something is wrong.
-* You can start testing with Infura networks provided, run a test client like [Ganache](http://truffleframework.com/ganache) (former [testrpc](http://truffleframework.com/ganache/)) or set up you own Ethereum node.
+* You can start testing with Infura networks provided.

 If you used [composer](https://www.lullabot.com/articles/goodbye-drush-make-hello-composer) to install Drupal core and the Ethereum module everything should work out of the box using <a href="infura.io">Infura's free service</a> to connect to the Ethereum network.